 "The potential endocrine-disrupting effects of PFAS have been demonstrated in animal studies, but whether PFAS may interfere with body weight regulation in humans is largely unknown," Gang Liu, lead researcher for the study and research fellow in the department of nutrition at Harvard T.H.
 Chan School of Public Health, tells MNN.

 Researchers analyzed data from 621 overweight and obese people who took part in a two-year clinical trial conducted in the mid-2000s.
 The participants lost an average of 14 pounds in the first six months of the trial, but regained about six pounds over the next 18 months.
-The people who gained the most weight back had the highest concentration of PFASs, and the link was strongest among women.
+The people who gained back the most weight had the highest concentration of PFAS, and the link was strongest among women.

 Although the researchers say more studies are needed to confirm their findings, one thing seems clear.

 "These findings suggest that environmental chemicals might play a role in the current obesity epidemic," the researchers conclude.
-"Given the persistence of these PFASs in the environment and the human body, their potential adverse effects remain a public health concern."
+"Given the persistence of these PFAS in the environment and the human body, their potential adverse effects remain a public health concern."